 The Salty Mountain is a biographical narrative about Angela D’Arezzo and her family who immigrated to the Bronx, New York, in 1970, when she was ten, from a mountain village near Naples, Italy.
 The book spans three generations of women whose stories of courage and resilience were passed down from grandmother, to mother, to daughter.
 Appel worked closely with D’Arezzo to reconstruct and write details of defining experiences, including WWII and immigration, from D’Arezzo’s perspective.

-A chronicle of events that are humorous and deeply poignant, the book is a choreography of culture, geography and personalities, past and present, that revolve around the importance of home and family.
-Angela’s commitment to this project remained undaunted.
-I am grateful to her, as are many others, for her passion.
-The Salty Mountain is a tribute to Angela’s family and place of birth.
-It was a privilege to retrieve and write these stories and to support Angela in embracing and sharing her remarkable history.
+This chronicle of events is a deeply poignant and often humorous dance of culture, geography and personalities, past and present, revolving around the importance of home and family.
+D’Arezzo’s passion and commitment to this project remained undaunted and The Salty Mountain is a tribute to her family and place of birth.
+It was Appel’s privilege to retrieve and write these stories and support D’Arezzo in embracing and sharing her remarkable history.

 Excerpt from Introduction, Between the Garden and the Olive Trees

 Now that I am older and understand the beauty of being born and raised in a rustic village like Gallo Matese, I see what a blessing it was to live in nature surrounded by the wonder of four seasons, where everything I ate was organic, and I saw the sun shine over the garden as I looked east out the small window above our bed in the sleeping loft that I shared with my sisters.
 Every morning at the crack of dawn, Zia Rosa’s rooster would perch on top of the gate between her barn and our house and crow chicchirichì, chicchirichì, and I knew it was time to get up.